GoodiesHQ/SlapNAT/README.md

 ###### Austin Archer - https://keybase.io/Goodies

 # SlapNAT
-**SlapNAT** is a simple, cross-platform Python2.7 and Python3.4 compatible framework for performing dual-NAT transversal using specially crafted ICMP packets and establishing a TCP hole-punched tunnel.
+**SlapNAT** is a simple, cross-platform Python2.7 and Python3.4 compatible framework for performing dual-NAT transversal using specially crafted ICMP packets and establishing a UDP hole-punched tunnel.
 Though I did not use any of his code (because I'm a terrible C programmer), it is conceptually based off of Samy Kamkar's Pwnat program which can be found here: <a href="http://samy.pl/pwnat/" target="_blank">Click Me!</a>

  Unfortunately, to remain platform independent, the program uses raw ICMP sockets instead of ICMP API's like the <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/aa366050.aspx" target="_blank">IcmpSendEcho()</a> function or the SUID **"ping"** command on \*nix, so it likely needs to be run as an Administrator in Windows, or as root on \*nix systems.
 However, if anyone more competent than myself is able to recommend a way which can allow non-privileged users to create *customizable* ICMP sockets, by all means, let me know.